 The hotel has a gym, bar, restaurant, common areas, business rooms, and much more.
 You can rent a car with the hotel if needed.
 So most likely, you won’t lack anything.
 Thanks to the central location in Odense, you will be within 10 minutes of the major attractions on foot.
 First Hotel Grand is close to Odense Castle and the most popular museums.

 Overall, we highly recommend staying here.
-You can expect a quality experience – rooms are nice and service is top notch.
+You can expect a quality experience – rooms are nice and service is top-notch.
 The staff speaks Danish and English, with some also being fluent in French and German.
 As mentioned before, you should make your booking in advance since this is a very popular hotel and rooms are often booked quite early.
 If you book 2-3 weeks before your trip, it should be fine – the sooner the better, though!

 Comwell H. C. Andersen

 Another central and popular hotel in Odense is Comwell H. C. Andersen.
-It is named after the famous author and located just 100 meters away from Andersen’s old house.
+It is named after the famous author and is located just 100 meters away from Andersen’s old house.
 It is also near the central train station, so if you are only staying in Odense for a short while, Comwell could be a very practical place.

-The hotel is modern, comfy, and prices are reasonable.
+The hotel is modern, comfy, and the prices are reasonable.
 You can choose between a standard room, a business room, or a family room.
 All rooms are pretty spacious with nice furniture and decorations.
 Smoking is not allowed at Comwell, but pets can be brought along for the trip for an additional price of 250 DKK per day.

 You can park your car in front of the hotel which is also a plus.
-There is a bar, a restaurant, a gym, and some other useful facilities on location.
+There is a bar, a restaurant, a gym, and some other useful facilities on the location.
 The staff speaks multiple languages, so communication is never an issue.
 All these benefits make Comwell one of the best places to stay in Odense.
 Especially if you want to be near the city centre and have a comfortable bed to rest in when all the sightseeing is over.

 Best neighborhoods in Odense

 Aside from the hotel recommendations in Odense, we would like to inform you about the areas and neighborhoods in the city.
 That can be useful if you want to look at more hotels yourself and you want to know if the area is good or not.
-It can also be useful if you’re staying in Odense for a longer while and need something more permanent.
+It can also be useful if you’re staying in Odense for a long while and need something more permanent.

 Odense Centrum, which is just called Odense C, is the top area.
 As the name suggests, it is the most central part of Odense – the historic centre to be more exact.
 Odense C is where you’ll see most of the old architecture.
 Tourists generally like this area, and there are plenty of nice accommodation options.
 For locals, it is the most expensive area though, since apartments are very exclusive in Odense C. The benefits of being in the city centre are that it is so authentic and that you have all the attractions and best shops nearby.